ritza-co/replit-docs-2/docs/tutorials/47-3D-game-with-three.js.md

 ```

 The play button is used to start and also re-start the game.
 The first thing we do when the play button is clicked is to remove all the objects in the scene using the `scene.remove` method.
 We then reset the camera position and call the `initializeBoxes` function, which creates and positions all of the objects.
 We set `gameOver` to false so that our `animate` function and `keydown` event listener will work.
-We then call the `animate` function to start the animation loop and then hide the play button screen, which hides the play button as well.
+We then call the `animate` function to start the animation loop, and then we hide the play button screen, which hides the play button as well.
 We need to make a few more changes in our `script.js` file for the play button to work properly:

 - Delete the `animate()` function call in the `init` function.
 We now call it when the play button is clicked.